bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/rest-client-activity.rst

       REST service.
 Most Java objects should be serializable as JSON (application/json) without additional configuration.

-      The serialization behaviour can be configured for special needs via :ref:`properties <rest-clients-configuration-properties>` on
+      The serialization behavior can be configured for special needs via :ref:`properties <rest-clients-configuration-properties>` on
       the client.